Information about the Book

 Davis was a former cancer patient who was sentenced to 300 hours of community service at the hospital wing where Cason was residing in after getting caught and charged with an intent to distribute drugs.
 Although Davis has been clean and sober for almost a year he does still struggle very heavily all throughout the story with the addiction, especially on those harder days. still struggle heavily throughout this story with his drug addiction, especially on the harder days.

 I think one thing I absolutely appreciated in this sort of sub-grouping of a drug abuser/addict was that the addiction wasn’t a sugarcoated, goody-two-shoes version of the reality.
 It wasn’t as simple as saying that once he did drugs but now he isn’t fazed by them, it was more realistic and in the sense of doing drugs and battling its tantalizing pull every day, which truly is the reality of a drug addiction (as far as i know).
-However, I did want to know more about Davis, like what he liked and didn’t like to do, or basically just some general info, other than the fact that he was a drug addict, but sadly a lot of the book was comprised of this theme alone
+However, I did want to know more about Davis, like what he liked and didn’t like to do, or basically just some general info, other than the fact that he was a drug addict, but sadly a lot of the book was comprised of this theme alone - No overextended drama:

 I seriously liked how there were no extra over-the-top villains; this was one of my favorite thing about this book.
 It didn’t had to make things and events extra like a soap opera.
-Like people asked for help and were able to maintain strength throughout, like normal people, instead of being like ‘yes i am a book character and i dont need help because in books, anyone can be anything and i am iNviNcibLe’. (the 3/4 mark of that burlesque exaggeration was kind of a Zootopia reference, I apologize for not being unique)
+Like people asked for help and were able to maintain strength throughout, like normal people, instead of being like ‘yes i am a book character and i dont need help because in books, anyone can be anything and i am iNviNcibLe’. (the 3/4 mark of that burlesque exaggeration was kind of a Zootopia reference, I apologize for not being unique) - Lack of explanation:

 First off, one thing that I kind of disliked was the instant love.
 Personally, I love that trope of falling in love at first sight, but only if it’s written in an absolutely spectacular way.
 The insta<3 in this story had so much potential, but I think it got somewhat ruined.
 It could’ve worked so well if they had it kind of paced out.
-She doesn’t even know him, and it’s like Davis only knows of Cason because of her dancing and maybe kind of liked her, but I never got the reason for the liking and how exactly he knew her from school.
+She doesn’t even know him, and it’s like Davis only knows of Cason because of her dancing and maybe kind of liked her, but I never got the reason for the liking and how exactly he knew her from school. - Mommy issues:

 Okay, I understand parents can be toxic, ignorant, etc.